Skip to main content

 The Verdict

 If focus in a loud dorm is the problem you are solving, shortlist the Sony WH-1000XM6.
-Wirecutter names it the best ANC pick of 2026, and CNET measured a 35 dB ambient drop that turns a hallway into background.
+RTINGS ranks it among the best noise-cancelling headphones it has tested, and its isolation turns a hallway into background.
 Its 9.1 DGH Cost-per-Year-of-Use score reflects years of daily wear: headphones earn their dollars through hours-a-day use, not resale, and these get worn constantly.

 The Note-Taking Layer